Stochastic Causal Programming for Bounding Treatment Effects: Abstract

 \section{Abstract}

-Causal effect estimation is important for numerous tasks in the natural and social sciences.
-However, identifying effects is impossible from observational data without making strong, often untestable assumptions.
-We consider algorithms for the \emph{partial} identification problem, bounding the effects of multivariate, continuous treatments over multiple possible causal models when unmeasured confounding makes identification impossible.
-We propose a framework where observable evidence is matched to the implications of constraints encoded in a causal model by norm-based criteria.
-This generalizes classical approaches based on generative models.
-Casting causal effects as objective functions in a constrained optimization problem, we combine flexible learning algorithms with Monte Carlo methods to implement a family of solutions under the name of \emph{stochastic causal programming}.
-In particular, we present ways by which such constrained optimization problems can be parameterized without likelihood functions for the causal or the observed data model, reducing the computational and statistical complexity of the task.
+Causal effect estimation is important for many tasks in the natural and social sciences.
+We design algorithms for the continuous \emph{partial identification} problem: bounding the effects of multivariate, continuous treatments when unmeasured confounding makes identification impossible.
+Specifically, we cast causal effects as objective functions within a constrained optimization problem, and minimize/maximize these functions to obtain bounds.
+We combine flexible learning algorithms with Monte Carlo methods to implement a family of solutions under the name of \emph{stochastic causal programming}.
+In particular, we show how the generic framework can be efficiently formulated in settings where auxiliary variables are clustered into \emph{pre-treatment} and \emph{post-treatment sets}, where no fine-grained causal graph can be easily specified.
+In these settings, we can avoid the need for fully specifying the distribution family of hidden common causes.
+Monte Carlo computation is also much simplified, leading to algorithms which are more computationally stable against alternatives.